 That might take even longer if you have changed the link on that CTA a couple of times (redirects, remember?) within HubSpot.
 So do the test if you can save load time by replacing a CTA with a regular button.

 Remember: if your HubSpot-CTA is not smart, and you do little or nothing with the analysis data of CTA's, you might be better off with a regular button and a link.

 With the HubSpot native Vidyard integration, it's pretty easy to host videos on the HubSpot platform and post videos on your pages.
 We've noticed that these videos can cause a delay.
 Test it yourself.

 The delay does not only apply to Vidyard but also to Vimeo, Wistia, and YouTube.
 All these services require external scripts, hence the delay.

 A Content Distribution Network (CDN) ensures your content is available on a server nearby so users can view your content quickly and smoothly.

-Images placed in the HubSpot file manager are handled by HubSpot's CDN by default (you don't have to worry about that anymore).
+Images placed in the HubSpot file manager are managed by HubSpot's CDN by default (you don't have to worry about that anymore).
 HubSpot makes use of the services of Cloudflare.

 #7 Web fonts

 On your site, you can use either system fonts (fonts that are on everyone's system, such as Times New Roman, Arial, ...) or web fonts.

 These web fonts are either hosted on your domain or loaded from an external source (e.g., Adobe Typekit or Google Fonts).
 Again, a new, external source that needs to load on your website.
 Learn more about the complexity of web fonts.